samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 **Options**

-Tehanu supports all OpenType features that can be enabled or disabled for a given buffer or terminal font, as well as setting values for font features.
+Gram supports all OpenType features that can be enabled or disabled for a given buffer or terminal font, as well as setting values for font features.

 For example, to disable font ligatures, add the following to your settings: